oob-skulden/zimara/README.md

 - Actually running it before you push
 - Telling other developers it exists

 That’s it.
-No donations, no GitHub stars required (but they’re nice), no newsletter signup.
+No donations (unless you want to cover a coffee or a $5 afternoon tea), no GitHub stars required (nice, but not mandatory), and no newsletter signups.

+Maybe a YouTube video about it one day.
+Still not starting a newsletter.

-Just… be more careful out there.
+Just… be careful out there.
+Things get spicy fast.

 -----